guisaliba/contacts-api/README.md

 ## General Information
-- MyContacts is a REST API built in Node.js and Express.
+- This project is a REST API built in Node.js and Express.
-- This API was built to serve as the backend and database for MyContacts app.
-You can check it here.
+- It serves as the backend for MyContacts application.
-- This project was made with research and academic purposes of my own.
 <!-- You don't have to answer all the questions - just the ones relevant to your project. -->